Poland: Health

 Medical service providers and hospitals in Poland are subordinate to the Ministry of Health; it provides administrative oversight and scrutiny of general medical practice and is obliged to maintain a high standard of hygiene and patient care.
 Poland has a universal healthcare system based on an all-inclusive insurance system; state subsidised healthcare is available to all citizens covered by the general health insurance programme of the National Health Fund (NFZ).
 Private medical complexes exist nationwide; over 50% of the population uses both public and private sectors.

 According to the Human Development Report from 2020, the average life expectancy at birth is 79 years (around 75 years for an infant male and 83 years for an infant female); the country has a low infant mortality rate (4 per 1,000 births).
-In 2019, the principal cause of death was ischemic heart disease; diseases of the circulatory system accounted for 45% of all deaths.
-In the same year, Poland was also the 15th-largest importer of medications and pharmaceutical products.
+In 2019, Poland was the 15th-largest importer of medications and pharmaceutical products.
+In the same year, the principal cause of death was ischemic heart disease; diseases of the circulatory system accounted for 45% of all deaths.
+Moreover, the increasing rate of childhood obesity in Poland is one of the fastest in Europe.
+Health professionals warn that if these rapid upward trajectories continue, the current generation of children could be the first in modern history to have a shorter life expectancy than their parents due to obesity-related complications like type 2 diabetes and hypertension.